 - Special Members.
 Individuals from outside the University of Maryland who have been approved for Special Membership in the Graduate Faculty may serve on Dissertation Examining Committees.
 These Special Members must be in addition to the required three Full Members of the University of Maryland Graduate Faculty.
 For procedures to nominate an individual for Special Membership, please contact the Graduate School. - Service of Former University of Maryland Faculty Members.
 Graduate Faculty who terminate employment at the University of Maryland (and who do not have emeritus status) retain their status as members of the Graduate Faculty for a twelve-month period following their termination.
 Thus, they may serve as members and chairs (but not as Dean's Representatives) of Dissertation Examining Committees during this twelve-month period if they are otherwise eligible.
-After that time, they may no longer serve as chairs of Dissertation Examining Committees, although, if granted the status of Special Members of the Graduate Faculty, they may serve as co-chairs. - Professors Emeriti and Associate Professors Emeriti may serve on Dissertation Examining Committees provided they are members of the Graduate Faculty.
+After that time, they may no longer serve as chairs of Dissertation Examining Committees.
+They may serve as co-chairs only if granted an exception by the Dean of the Graduate School. - Professors Emeriti and Associate Professors Emeriti may serve on Dissertation Examining Committees provided they are members of the Graduate Faculty.

-In addition, the Doctoral Committee recommends that a majority of your committee be composed of faculty with appointments in the iSchool.
+In addition, the Doctoral Committee requires that a majority of a student's committee must be composed of members of the iSchool faculty.